-2.7.1.
+2.7.3.
 Required LS-DYNA® Version, Keywords, and Element Types

-The LS-DYNA sensitivity analysis capability is still basic and only for simple models created using linear hexahedral elements.
+The LS-DYNA sensitivity analysis capability is only for models created using linear hexahedral, pentahedral, and tetrahedral elements.

-The LS-DYNA executable must be version 10 or newer to design for the fundamental frequency.
+The LS-DYNA executable must be version 11 or newer to design for the fundamental frequency.